Strategic Progress, Cyndy Ortiz Gustafson, MA, CEO

 She has also acted as the Coordinator for Ready for Life Southern Nevada under the Southern Nevada Regional Planning Coalition for two years from 2008 to 2010.
 She has written and published the Ready for Life case for support, based on national best practices and the mobilization of local assets.
 She coordinated the regional movement and all research and planning projects under the movement.
 She is currently working on a statewide planning initiative with the Nevada Community Foundation, the State of Nevada Veterans Services Department and the Pentagon to build capacity for veterans and veterans services across the state of Nevada.

-Over the last 12 years, Ms. Ortiz Gustafson has raised over $68 million in grant and program funding for her clients.
-In the last three years alone, she worked with clients to raise over $20 million in funding from private and governmental sources.
+Over the last 21 years, Ms. Ortiz Gustafson has raised over $180 million in grant and program funding for her clients.
 Ms. Ortiz Gustafson has worked with a variety of local and national organizations, include the State of Nevada, Nevada System of Higher Education, the Southern Nevada Regional Planning Coalition, Nevada Public Radio, Rose Dominican Hospitals, Easter Seals Nevada, YMCA, St. Jude's Ranch for Children, HELP of Southern Nevada, the Nevada Blind Children's Foundation, Communities in Schools, Casey Family Programs, Connections and Robert F. Kennedy's Jr.'s Waterkeeper Alliance.

 She has presented her research to large and small groups, and has testified many times in front of the Nevada State Legislature, as well as presented policy positions to members of the United States Senate.
 Ms. Ortiz Gustafson provides government affairs and public affairs consulting to her clients, and works with them to track legislation, develop policy positions, develop legislation, connect and collaborate with elected officials, prepare issue briefs and statements, prepare for testimony and negotiate legislative issues.